alexfqc/django-budget-manager/README.md

 # Django Budget Manager

-A fullstack campaign management system with daily and monthly budget control.
+A campaign management system with daily and monthly budget control.
 This project uses Django and Celery to automatically activate or deactivate campaigns based on ad spend and allowed schedule (dayparting).
 Everything runs inside Docker — no need to install Python locally.

 ## 🧱 Tech Stack